TheInfamousGrim/Markdown_Test/markdown_cheatsheet.md

 Inline `code` has `back-ticks around` it.

-Blocks of code are either fenced by lines with three back-ticks, or are indented with four spaces.
-I recommend only using the fenced code blocks -- They're easier and only they support syntax highlighting.
+Blocks of code are either fenced by lines with three back-ticks,<br />
+or are indented with four spaces.
+I recommend only using the fenced code blocks<br />
+-- They're easier and only they support syntax highlighting.

 ```